Master of Marine Resources Management in Marine Resources Management

 After successful defense and approval by the student’s advisory committee and the head of the student’s major department (or chair of the intercollegiate faculty, if appropriate), the student must submit his/her thesis in electronic format as a single PDF file.
-The PDF file must be uploaded to the Office of Graduate and Professional Studies website.
-Additionally, a signed approval form must be brought or mailed to the Office of Graduate and Professional Studies.
+The PDF file must be uploaded to the Graduate and Professional School website.
+Additionally, a signed approval form must be brought or mailed to the Graduate and Professional School.
 The PDF file and the signed approval form are required by the deadline.

 Before a student can be “cleared” by Thesis and Dissertation Services, a processing fee must be paid through Student Business Services.
 This processing fee is for the thesis/dissertation services provided.
 After commencement, dissertations are digitally stored and made available through the Texas A&M Libraries.

 For the Thesis Option (Research Track) MARM degree, the student must prepare a thesis proposal for approval by the advisory committee and the head of the major department or chair of the interdisciplinary faculty, if applicable.
-This proposal must be submitted to the Office of Graduate and Professional Studies at least 20 working days prior to the submission of the request for the final examination.
+This proposal must be submitted to the Graduate and Professional School at least 20 working days prior to the submission of the request for the final examination.

 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
 Additional information can also be obtained on the Office of Research Compliance and Biosafety website.